-Appointments can be made either by telephoning or visiting the surgery or by using our Online Services.
+Appointments can be made either via Online Services, telephoning or visiting the surgery in person.

 Routine Appointments: (10 minute appointments)

 AM – We have a few routine appointments each morning which are available to book up to one month in advance; however, these do get booked very quickly.
 The rest of our morning appointments are only available to book on the day.

 PM – We have a few 'book on the day' afternoon appointments; however, the majority of our afternoon appointments are available to book up to one month in advance.

 If there are no routine appointments available and you feel your case cannot wait, we will always fit you in with a doctor on the same day for an urgent appointment.
 (This may not be with the doctor of your choice.)
 Urgent appointments are seen at the end of normal surgery.

 If you know that your appointment will take some time to sort out or you have more than one problem, then please ask the receptionist for a double appointment.
 This helps us to plan the appointments better and causes less waiting time for others.

 Referrals to the hospital